MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 We can also use `-spline_outlier2` option in meter for using different values rather than 3 sigma criteria for outlier removal.

-The secondary spline can be evenly resampled by a user defined interval (e.g. 30 mins , 1 hour, etc) and define the orthometric height time series.
-These values do not represent actual water levels (could be nonphysical hight variations).
-The spline fit is affected by data gaps and the chosen time intervals, so it should “not” be used for ###tidal harmonic analysis####.
+The secondary spline can be evenly resampled by a user defined interval (e.g. 30 mins , 1 hour, etc) and define the orthometric height time series (plt in `$REFL_CODE/Files/cam2/715_0360/cam2_H0.png`).
+Noe that these values do not represent actual water levels (could be nonphysical hight variations).
+The spline fit is affected by data gaps and the chosen time intervals, so it should “not” be used for tidal harmonic analysis.

 <p align="center">
   <img src="../assets/cam2_H0.png" alt="RH relative to azimuth " width="600">